 As you go through the solar installation process, there are a few differences that you will experience whether or not you decide to buy or lease.
 It can impact everything from the overall cost of going solar to the maintenance of the system after your solar energy system is operational.

 Going solar has never been easier, but one of the hardest questions to answer is deciding whether you want to own or lease your system.
 Every person’s situation is different, and what is best for your property depends on a wide range of factors.
-By working with Forme Solar, we can help you walk through the full range of factors that will determine whether or not owning or leasing the system makes the most sense for your home or commercial property.
+Forme Solar, is proud to be a beginner’s guide to going solar, and you can be assured that we can help you walk through the full range of factors that will determine whether or not owning or leasing the system makes the most sense for your home or commercial property.